openbmc/phosphor-logging/docs/structured-logging.md

 - Missing a message yields:
   - `error: use of deleted function ‘lg2::debug<>::debug()’`

+Debug-level messages are only sent to journald if the `DEBUG_INVOCATION` environment variable is set, as suggested by the `systemd.exec` manpage.

 ### LOG2_FMTMSG key

 The API adds an extra journald key to represent the original message prior to